 investigation and upon determination by the Board that there is a reasonable

 basis to publicly charge a judge with misconduct or incapacity, the Board will

 file and prosecute a complaint before the Commission.
 The Commission hears the

 evidence against a judge at a public hearing and decides whether the

 allegations of the complaint where proved by clear and convincing evidence.
 If

 so, the Commission has the authority to: remove a Judge from office, suspend a

 Judge with/without pay, censure or reprimand a judge, or retire a Judge.

 What is judicial misconduct?

-Judicial misconduct usually involves conduct in violation of the Code of Judicial Conduct (Illinois Supreme Court Rules 61 through 68) which may include, but is not limited to: improper communication with only one of the parties in a case; sexual harassment; inappropriate or demeaning courtroom conduct, such as yelling, profanity, or racist, sexist or other discriminating comments; improper political campaign activity; delay in performing judicial duties; criminal behavior; and sleeping or drunkenness during a court proceeding.
+Judicial misconduct usually involves conduct in violation of the Code of Judicial Conduct (Illinois Supreme Court Rules 61 through 68) which may include but is not limited to: improper communication outside the presence of the parties in a case; sexual harassment; inappropriate or demeaning courtroom conduct, such as yelling, profanity, or racist, sexist or other discriminating comments; improper political campaign activity; delay in performing judicial duties; criminal behavior; and sleeping or drunkenness during a court proceeding.
 Note that the Board also has the authority to consider complaints alleging that a Judge is physically or mentally unable to perform his or her duties.